What is a day in the life of a recruiter like? what does a recruiter do day to day? And how heavy must their workload be?

 What your clients think you do:

 Now, the folks of this class (not all) think that all that a recruiter has to do is just magically apparate the candidate that perfectly fits the brief.
 They are commonly under the misconception that in the recruiter life, they would have 20 quality candidates ready in their pockets, and all the have to do is just present them when the need arises.
-The truth is that although recruiters have a large network of candidates that fit various bills, clients just aren’t aware of the process they go through to find the ones that may possess the all or most fo the requirements for the role.
+The truth is that although recruiters have a large network of candidates that fit various bills, clients just aren’t aware of the recruitment process they go through to find the ones that may possess the all or most of the requirements for the role.

 What candidates think you do:

-In this field, there’s either a mistrust towards recruiters who are seen as salespeople, or a blind faith that they will magically be able to summon up a job and drop it in candidates’ laps.
+A day in the life of a recruiter consists of either a mistrust towards recruiters who are seen as salespeople, or a blind faith that they will magically be able to summon up a job and drop it in candidates’ laps.
 If they don’t get the role, they’ll likely believe that the recruiter did something wrong; while on the other hand if one landed the job then the recruiter would be their hero!
 If only it were that simple.

 What you think you do: